Afternoon Tea in Victoria

-Experience the artful elegance of high tea in the Victoria, British Columbia
+Experience the artful elegance of taking tea in Victoria, British Columbia.

 High Tea originated as a British working class tradition.
 "High" refered to the way it was taken, sitting atop stools in a tea shop or standing at a counter or buffet table.
 It was a cross between afternoon tea and supper, and for many it was the main meal of the day.